EarthObservation/RVT_py/docs/start_vis.rst

 The module ``rvt.vis`` contains the ``rvt`` visualization functions.

-Every function takes a DEM (as 2D numpy array) with parameters, and outputs a visualization (as 2D numpy array).
+Every function takes a DEM (as a 2D numpy array) with parameters, and outputs a visualization (as a 2D numpy array).

 **Example**